 Disneyland Resort makes for a magical family vacation.
 However, you may have questions or concerns if visiting the theme parks with someone who has special needs.
 Not to worry, frogs!
 You will still have a magical time.
 Disneyland Resort helps guests navigate the challenges of visiting the parks whether you have someone with a chronic illness, a physical disability, an injury, a cognitive disability or autism.
 Today, we're going to cover one of the services the parks offers to those with certain disabilities — Disneyland Disability Access Service (DAS).

 Disneyland Disability Access Service (DAS), Disneyland's disability pass, works to meet park guests’ needs on an individual basis.
 The service helps guests who cannot wait in a standard queue for various reasons.
 We're here to answer some basic questions about DAS and refer you to the right source at Disneyland so they can get you on your way.

 What is DAS?

 The Disneyland Disability Access Service is a service for guests who have disabilities that do not allow them to tolerate waiting in a standard line.
 Instead of waiting in the line, the guest and his or her party use the DAS pass to schedule a return time to ride attractions.
-The wait time is comparable to the current attraction wait time, but the guests using DAS are free to wait elsewhere and enjoy other park entertainment.
+The guest will use the FASTPASS Return entrance, the ride exit or an alternate line, depending on the ride.
+The wait time is comparable to the current attraction wait time.
+However, the guests using DAS are free to wait elsewhere (in a more comfortable environment) or enjoy other park entertainment.
 Guests may only have one active return time at a time.
 Once you go on the ride, you can schedule your next return time.
 You can schedule another time for the same ride or for a different ride.
-Ride times remain active until park closing.
+Ride times remain active until used or park closing.

 Disneyland Disability Access Service is the same policy as at Disney World Orlando.
 (Read more about Disney World Disability Access Service.)